lizs17/GIP_Cardiac_MRI/README.md

 # A Simple Reconstruction Example for Poisson Sampling
 Just run the following command to train a GIP model and perform reconstruction from the very beginning (from randomly-initialized model weight).

 ```bash
 python GIP_Poisson____main.py
 ```

-* The pretraining takes 2~3 hours and the ADMM algorithm takes ~1 hour (on a RTX 4090 GPU).
+The pretraining takes 2~3 hours and the ADMM algorithm takes ~1 hour (accordig to the reproduction on a RTX 4090 GPU).

-* When the code-runing is finished, two additional directories ("GIP_Poisson_R16.0_ACS6x6/" and "output_Poisson/") should be created:
+When the code-runing is finished, two additional directories ("GIP_Poisson_R16.0_ACS6x6/" and "output_Poisson/") should be created:

 ```bash
 ├── GIP_Poisson_R16.0_ACS6x6/
 │   ├── fs_0032_3T_slc1_p3/